aasken/BB-ITC110/README.md

   g)5 Value

-2. Which of the following is a variable, and which is a string? spam Variable
+2. Which of the following is a variable, and which is a string? spam Variable  &  'spam' String
-  'spam' String

 3. Name three data types.
-  Integers
-  Floating Point Number
+  Integers, Floating Point Number, Strings
-  Strings

 4. What is an expression made up of?
 What do all expressions do?
   Expressions consist of values and operators.
 Expressions evaluate (or reduce) down to a single value.